 Starting with the five founding members Lavazza, Löfbergs, Neumann Gruppe, Paulig and Tchibo in 2001, the non-profit partnership was subsequently joined by Delta Cafés, Franck and Joh.
 Johannson.
 “The impact of our work is a major achievement to highlight how important it is that coffee sector companies work together in a pre-competitive setup,” says Kathrine Löfberg, Chairperson of ICP.

-Join the 20 years ICP event “Focus on People!
-How the coffee sector can ensure smallholder families’ livelihoods” on Tuesday, June 15th at 10 am CEST (Hamburg) to get to know ICP and follow a discussion about the opportunities of holistic support to coffee farmer families and working together for effectively tackling the challenges ahead.
+During the 20 years ICP event “Focus on People!
+How the coffee sector can ensure smallholder families’ livelihoods” on Tuesday, June 15th at 10 am CEST (Hamburg) people got to know ICP and followed a discussion about the opportunities of holistic support to smallholder coffee farmers and working together for effectively tackling the challenges ahead.

 “Unlocking the potentials of youth, making coffee farming an attractive business opportunity for families, supporting more competitive marketing of coffee through farmer organizations and tackling the multiple impacts of climate change are just some of the issues that we all need to work on together”, says Kathrine Löfberg.
 In Uganda, Teddy is now running her coffee-based farm business with growing confidence and manages to increase the volume of her harvests.
 “Everything is moving on smoothly”, she smiles.
 “I am my own boss.”

-Surely, the biggest challenge for ICP in the 20 years of operations has been the 2020 COVID-19 outbreak.
+Surely, the biggest challenge for ICP in the 20 years of operations has been the 2020 COVID-19 outbreak and its impact on smallholder coffee farmers.
 Working with a long-term commitment, ICP also stands side-by-side with farmer communities during difficult times as proven throughout the pandemic.
 ICP quickly took significant measures to inform field staff and farmer communities while continuing possible support to protect crop cycles and financial stability of families.
 Find out more about ICP by downloading the Theory of Change.